Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 1. Display the other data.
 Note that each breed doesn't always have the same data/keys as other breeds.
 You'll need to get the keys and display the data for the available keys.
 You can use `Object.keys(data)` to get an array of keys on `data`.
 1. Display dogs, if you haven't, cats if you have.
 1. Display both dogs and cats.
 1. Add an option to switch between cats and dogs.
 You'll need a UI element to choose the pet type.
-On iOS you can use SegmentedControlIOS.
+On iOS, you can use SegmentedControlIOS.
 On Android you can use one or buttons, there are also a couple [third party segmented controls](https://stackoverflow.com/questions/35313387/segmentedcontrolios-for-android-in-react-native)

 ## After class